dspace-group/simphera-reference-architecture-azure/README.md

 ### Kubernetes

 This _common_ part includes a deployment of a managed kubernetes cluster (AKS).
-In order to use command line tools such as `kubectl` or `helm` you can load the access configuration by executing the follwowing command:
+In order to use command line tools such as `kubectl` or `helm` you need a _kubeconfig_ configuration file.
+This file will automatically be exported by terraform under the filename `<infrastructurename>.kubeconfig`.

+Alternatively, you can use the following Azure CLI command to load the _kubeconfig_ file.
+This command will add the configuration of the new cluster to your default _kubeconfig_ file:

 ```sh
 az aks get-credentials --resource-group <infrastructurename>-aks --name <infrastructurename>-aks